-To avoid composing these functions by hand, tapir defines helper extension methods, and Then First and and The First E. The first one should be used when errors are represented as failed wrapper types (e.g. failed futures), the second is errors are represented as Eithers.
+To avoid composing these functions by hand, tapir defines helper extension methods, andThenFirst and andTheFirstE.
+The first one should be used when errors are represented as failed wrapper types (e.g. failed futures), the second is errors are represented as Eithers.